TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/Workspaces/SortVersionedDataEvent.rst

  - :Method:
          getSortColumn()
    :Description:
-         Get column to sort by.
+         Returns column to sort by.
    :ReturnType:
          string